Bursaries and Legacy Giving

 The cost of a bursary

-The cost of a bursary will be determined by the fees payable for the applicable year of tuition.
-For example, the range of fees for Primary School is between $13,000 and $20,000 per year, based on fees in 2013.
+Bursaries commence with a gift of $90,000 payable over seven years.
 Most donors are opting to pledge a fixed amount each year, but donors may choose whatever option will most suit their individual circumstances.

 The Moriah Bursary Fund

 The Moriah Foundation Bursary Fund is an investment fund set up by the Moriah Foundation.
 The interest earned from the invested capital will be used to fund additional bursaries which will be awarded at the discretion of the College Principal together with the Board of Management and Financial Assistance Committee.